 Most people with glaucoma suffer from one of two major types of the disease, "open-angle" and"closed-angle" glaucoma.

-Thomas Eye provides glaucoma treatment for both disease types in Atlanta and all around Georgia!
+Thomas Eye Group provides glaucoma treatment for both disease types in Atlanta and all-around Georgia.

 These types of glaucoma are rare but dangerous.
 Thomas Eye Group provides glaucoma eye exams in Atlanta, Sandy Springs and all around Georgia to catch these types of glaucoma early on.